ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 You can use 'n' number of exports that is created from the Scale cluster.
 Make sure to update the values and the mount path names appropriately.
 {: note}

 * When using the Scale NFS, it is expected that all the login, management, and worker nodes share the NFS mount points.
-From the above example, the management and the worker nodes get the NFS mounted as the shared file system.
+From the preceding example, the management and the worker nodes get the NFS mounted as the shared file system.

-However, from Step 3 when you create a new subnet for creating the login node, there are few configuration changes that needs to be done to export a new NFS called `/gpfs/fs1/lsf`.
+However, from Step 3 when you create a new subnet for creating the login node, there are few configuration changes that need to be done to export a new NFS called `/gpfs/fs1/lsf`.
 The default mount points `/gpfs/fs1/data` and `/gpfs/fs1/tool` are created through the compute subnet CIDR range.
-When the login subnet is created through a different CIDR then the default mount points cannot be accessed as the ranges are different and from the login CIDR range a new exports should be created.
+When the login subnet is created through a different CIDR then the default mount points cannot be accessed as the ranges are different and from the login CIDR range a new export should be created.
 Run the following commands:

 ```text
 # mmcrfileset fs1 new_fileset --inode-space new